Lech Wałęsa: In popular culture

 English musician Peter Gabriel drew from Wałęsa and the Solidarity movement as one of multiple sources of inspiration for his 1982 song "Wallflower", about the plight of political prisoners in Europe and Latin America.
 That same year, Bono was inspired by Wałęsa to write U2's first hit single, "New Year's Day".
 Coincidentally, the Polish authorities lifted martial law on 1 January 1983, the same day this single was released.
-Wałęsa also became a hero of a number of Polish pop songs, including a satirical 1991 hit titled Nie wierzcie elektrykom (Don't Trust the Electricians) from the second studio album by the punk rock band Big Cyc which featured a caricature of Wałęsa on its cover.
+Wałęsa also became a hero of a number of Polish pop songs, including a satirical 1991 hit titled Nie wierzcie elektrykom (Don't Trust the Electricians) from the second studio album by the punk rock band Big Cyc, which featured a caricature of Wałęsa on its cover.

 Patrick Dailly's chamber opera Solidarity, starring Kristen Brown as Wałęsa, was premiered by the San Francisco Cabaret Opera in Berkeley, California, in September 2009.

-Sid Meier's Civilization V video game lists Lech Wałęsa amongst its world leader rankings.
-Wałęsa is ranked 11th on a scale of 1 to 21, with Augustus Caesar ranked as the best world leader of all time and Dan Quayle as the worst.
-Wałęsa is immediately outranked by Simon Bolivar and is ranked just above Ivan the Terrible.
-Lech Wałęsa ranks 9th out of 21 in Sid Meier's Civilization VI, immediately outranked by Marcus Aurelius and ranked just above Hatshepsut.

 Wałęsa is also notable for his "Wałęsisms", his peculiar utterances, many of which had become a well-established part of Polish culture.